-Residency programs must provide structured educational E.1.g.1. experiences for learning and professional development.
-These structured educational experiences may take many forms.
-Journal clubs, case conferences, and seminar series are examples of acceptable structured educational experiences.
+Residency programs must provide structured educational E.1.a.1. experiences for learning and professional development.
+These structured Journal clubs, case educational experiences may take many forms. conferences, and seminar series are examples of acceptable structured educational experiences.
 These formal conferences are distinct from case assessment and discussion and the case rounds that are central to guidance provided by supervising diplomates during clinical practice.
 Minimally, the program must provide educational experiences such as the types listed below.
-The experiences must comprise a minimum of 50 hours per year (150 total hours) of cardiology-related topics.
+The experiences must comprise a minimum of 50 hours per year (150 total Attendance at continuing education hours) of cardiology-related topics. conferences outside of the residency training facility cannot fulfill greater than 10 of the yearly requirement of 50 hours of structured educational experiences.
 The requirements of the Specialty of Cardiology are in addition to the 80 hours of journal club mandated in section D2 of the ACVIM GIG.
 Supervising diplomate(s) must participate actively in structured educational experiences.
 The requirement for structured educational experiences may be met by means other than those described below, but deviations from these requirements must be approved in advance by the CRTC.
 Participation in required structured educational experiences must be documented in the residents Education Log and submitted annually with the Echocardiography and Catheterization Logs.
 A copy of the Education Log can be obtained at the onset of training from the ACVIM website or by writing to the ACVIM office.